 - Campus tours on demand

-You can find all the information you need about orientation on the UON website.
+You can find all the information you need about orientation on the University website.

 Why should I attend Orientation?

 Attending Orientation gives you the opportunity to meet staff and students who will be taking your university journey with you.
-A number of workshops are on offer to help you develop your academic skills and make you familiar with UON’s online systems.
-By familiarising yourself with your campus during Orientation you’re less likely to get lost and will feel more confident when classes start.
+In fact, you’ll meet lots of other students studying the same degree as you.
+There will be a number of workshops on offer to help you develop your academic skills and make you familiar with the University’s online systems.
+And by familiarising yourself with your campus during Orientation you’re less likely to get lost and will feel more confident when classes start.

 So come along and make sure you get the best start possible to your study!